vive12345/vive12345/README.md

 # Hi, I'm Vipsa Kamani 👋

 🧑‍💻 **Software Engineer** | 🎓 **M.S.
 Software Engineering @ ASU (Graduating in Dec 2025)**

-* "When we are involved in creativity, we feel that we are living more fully than during the rest of life" *
+*"When we are involved in creativity, we feel that we are living more fully than during the rest of life"* ___ Mihaly Csikszentmihalyi
-                                                                                            ----Mihaly Csikszentmihalyi

 My 🔥 **curiosity** 🔥 for programming began in childhood when my uncle would visit us from abroad.
 I'd watch him work on his laptop, typing mysterious commands on a black screen that seemed like magic to me.